jerryli99/CMSC472_Final_Project/README.md

 This project is about classifying UMD buildings.
 So far, we have 3300 labeled images for this project.

+As of 11/22/2024, it is possible we might need to change the structure of the project, or not.
+I haven't have the time to run the code, please check it yourself.
 We did supervised learning, .....

 We used GradCam and GradCam++ to visualize where the Network is focusing.
 Image Data is stored in Google Drive.